Terrencebosco/Terrencebosco.github.io/_posts/2020-08-26-predict-car.md

         values.append(post['data-submit-badge'])
 ```

-once those values were stored in a list I was able to loop through them by adding them to the cars listing url template. once that car listining was requested I can pull the nessisary information and store them in their own lists.
+once those values were stored in a list I was able to loop through them by adding them to the cars listing url template.
+Once that car listing was requested I can pull the necessary information and store them in their own lists.

 ```python
 car_names = []